 Lock scripts are required in CodeChain when making a transaction to a different user.
 When attempting to make a transaction, the sender must know the receiver’s lock script so that the receiver can use his/her private key to use/spend the newly received asset.
-This is analagous to sending money to someone’s bank account.
-Without knowing the reciever’s bank account address, you cannot send money to the proper destination.
-Lock scripts are contain two parts: the lockScriptHash and parameter.
+This is analogous to sending money to someone’s bank account.
+Without knowing the receiver’s bank account address, you cannot send money to the proper destination.
+Lock scripts contain two parts: the lockScriptHash and parameter.

 How are Lock Scripts Created?¶